Frequently Asked Questions (FAQs)

 How many practices a week must my child attend?

-Your child may attend as many as he/she wishes.
 The expectation is that they will practice at least 3 times per week.
 Morning practices are a less crowded because we have all lanes available for swim team use.
+To help with overcrowding, we ask that swimmers attend only one practice per day.

 Does my son/daughter have to be chosen to swim in meets?